 The Ohio GI Promise seeks to make Ohio the most veteran-friendly state in the country for higher education.
-To encourage veterans from across America to bring their families, leadership, motivation and maturity to Ohio's colleges and universities, the State of Ohio, as part of the executive order creating the Ohio GI Promise, outlined criteria that allows qualified veterans and their dependents, from anywhere in the country to skip the 12-month residency requirement and attend University System of Ohio schools at in-state tuition rates.
+To encourage veterans from across America to bring their families, leadership, motivation and maturity to Ohio's colleges and universities, the State of Ohio, as part of the executive order creating the Ohio GI Promise, outlined criteria that allows qualified veterans and their dependents, from anywhere in the country to skip the 12-month residency requirement and attend Ohio's public colleges and universities at in-state tuition rates.

 In January 2009, HB 450 was passed.
 This legislation contained amendments to the Ohio Revised Code Section 3333.31 expanding veteran and veteran dependent eligibility for in-state tuition.
 After HB 450 went into effect on April 7, 2009, the GI Bill eligibility and community service/internship/co-op provisions will no longer be required for a veteran to be considered a resident for in-state tuition purposes.
 Also, veterans will not be required to enroll themselves in order to gain residency for their dependents.